Research group

 chiara.neto@sydney.edu.au

 Chiara Neto received her Masters degree in Chemistry (1998) and PhD (2001) at the University of Florence, Italy.
 Her PhD work focused on experiments on surface forces and interfaces using the atomic force microscope.
 In 2002-2003 she worked as a post-doctoral fellow at the University of Ulm in the Department of Applied Physics, headed by Prof. Stephan Herminghaus and at Saarland University, in the group of Prof. Karin Jacobs, working on the dewetting of thin polymer films.
 Between 2003 and 2006 she worked as an Australian Research Council postdoctoral fellow at the Australian National University in the Department of Applied Mathematics, working on nanorheology and micropatterning.
-In 2007 she moved to the University of Sydney, where she is currently Professor in Physical Chemistry and ARC Future Fellow.
-Since 2012 Chiara Neto is on the Board of Directors of the Australasian Colloid and Interface Society.
+In 2007 she moved to the University of Sydney, where she is currently a Professor in Physical Chemistry and ARC Future Fellow.
+Since 2012 Chiara Neto has been on the Board of Directors of the Australasian Colloid and Interface Society.

 Postdoctoral Researcher